masoncombs/wifi-watchdog/README.md

   - Cleans up all settings, registry entries, scheduled tasks, and desktop shortcuts.

 - **Reliability & Professionalism**
-  - Only one tray icon is ever shown.
   - All privilege and startup logic is robust and user-friendly.
   - Designed for reliability, security, and ease of use.